chainer/chainer-chemistry/docs/source/development.rst

 `Chainer <https://chainer.org>`_ is a deep learning framework written in Python that features dynamic computational graph construction (the "define-by-run" paradigm) for flexible and intuitive model development.
 As the name indicates, Chainer Chemistry is an extension library of Chainer built on top of it.
-The core development team of Chainer and that of Chainer Chemistry work together tightly.
+The core development team members of Chainer and that of Chainer Chemistry work together tightly.